Innovative rodent head-fixation made simple for you and minimally-intrusive for your mice

 The growing use of head-fixation in awake rodents has enabled a range of sophisticated electrophysiological and imaging-based investigation of neural circuits in vivo, that are intractable in freely-moving animals.

-The (many) problem(s) with head-fixation systems:
+The (many) problem(s) with current head-fixation systems:

-- Often fiddly to fix the animal and not readily customisable for new targets
+• Fiddly to fix the animal and not readily customisable for new targets

-- Often constrained access for multi-target or multi-modal approaches using imaging + electrophysiology
+• Constrained access for multi-target or multi-modal approaches using imaging + electrophysiology

 Multi-modal, multi-target head-fixation implants for combined electrophysiology and imaging